algorand/pointproofs-paramgen/readme.md

 A sample file `crs.param` is provided for testing purpose.
 It supports vectors of dimensions = 8.
 This file shall __NOT__ be used in products.

+## Security notes

+* The "evolve" operation is NOT CONSTANT TIME and should not be run in a setting where an attacker can precisely measure runtime.

+* [consistencycheck.pdf](./consistencycheck.pdf) contains a description and security proof for the probabilistic consistency check used as part of the `verify` operation.

+* This code is NOT production ready yet.
+It passed one external audit, but additional auditing and testing is required before deployment.
+Moreover, in order to produce trustworthy public parameters, this tool needs to be used as part of a secure multiparty protocol, the details of which are not yet finalized.